Unboxed-Software/solana-course/content/solana-nft.md

 We'll start by creating our whitelist token using a helper script included in the starter code.

 The script will:

 1. Create a new token mint
 2. Create a new token account
 3. Mint tokens to the token account
-4. Print the whitelist token address to the terminal
+4. Print the whitelist token address to the console

 The whitelist tokens will be minted to the wallet address we've imported into Phantom.
 Go ahead and run the following command and copy the whitelist token address: